CheetUnit/CheetUnit/README.md

 ## <a name="quickstart" />Quick start

-It is easy to start using CheetUnit, just follow our [starting guide](https://cheetunit.github.io/CheetUnit).
+It is easy to start using CheetUnit, just follow our [quick intro](https://cheetunit.github.io/CheetUnit/getting_started.html#quick-intro).

 ## <a name="news" />Latest news